webnucleo-org/webnucleo-cookbook/doc/source/cookbooks/single-zone/Response_Files.rst

 To illustrate
 this, run a batch calculation of the default freezeout calculation but with different initial densities.
-The only things that change in the calculations is the initial density *rho_0* and the output file.
+The only things that change in the calculations are the initial density *rho_0* and the output file.
 Put all the other option choices into a response file, called, for example, *alpha.rsp*, which reads::